After School Academy

 Members will be assigned with Individual Service Project that they require finishing at the designated deadline.

-Meetings: Tuesdays, 4 pm to 5 pm
+Meetings: Thursday, 4 pm to 5 pm

 Purpose: